iandunn/time-blocker/readme.md

 templates so can quickly setup days based on routine, but each day is independent so can adapt to unique parts of day

+plan days based on actual calendar dates rather than abstract days of week - need to explain this better
+	have archival record of what you did in past days future days are independent from templates, so can edit monday on a sunday without modifying template

+automatically show past blocks as complete and highlight current block

 also fun way to play around w/ modern stuff like web componentes, local storage, progressive web app, offline support, manifest